robinrodricks/FluentFTP/README.md

 - New: Added `LastReply` property which returns the last `FtpReply` recieved from the server.
 - New: Added new upload option `AppendNoCheck` to append to a file on the server without checking if it exists (thanks @everbalovas)
 - Fix: During upload, respond to any error in 5xx series, not just 550 (thanks @stengnath)
+- Fix: Various fixes to UploadFileAsync based on fixes already implemented in UploadFile

 #### 19.2.4
 - Fix: UploadFilesAsync with errorHandling deletes the entire directory instead of specific files